casper-network/docs/source/docs/casper/operators/bonding.md

 ## Check the Status of the bid in the Auction {#check-the-status-of-the-bid-in-the-auction}

-If the bid wins the auction, the public key and associated bond amount (formerly bid amount) will appear in the auction contract as part of the validator set for a future era.
-To determine if the bid was accepted, query the auction contract via the rust `casper-client`.
+If the bid wins the auction, the public key and associated bonded amount will appear in the auction contract as part of the validator set for a future era.
+To determine if the bid was accepted, query the auction contract:

 ```bash
 casper-client get-auction-info --node-address http://<HOST:PORT>